Debt Relief Solutions in Hamilton, Ontario

 We’ve all seen the ads claiming how a debt consolidation loans can get you out of financial trouble and reduce your monthly payments.
 Yet, you should know there can be significant risks with this approach.

 If you have missed even one payment or received a collection call, it may be too late to qualify for a bank loan.
 To get a debt consolidation loan from a bank, you will need a spotless credit history, steady income, equity in your home or a co-signer.

 If you use the equity in your home and are unable to make the payments, you could lose your home.
 Frequently, people who take out debt consolidation loans don’t know about the hidden high interest fees and find themselves in even more debt than before.

-Speak to our Licensed Insolvency Trustee in Hamilton first to understand all of your options.
+Speak to our Licensed Insolvency Trustee first to understand all of your options.

 During your free consultation we will discuss all your options and help you prepare the required documentation.
 This will include getting your Income Tax reporting up to date.
 We will then speak to CRA on your behalf and request a reduction to your unpaid taxes.

 The results of filing vary from situation to situation, but our experience has been that Revenue Canada is reasonable in its handling of people looking to resolve their debts and not avoid financial responsibilities.

 Payday loans are short-term loans that are not borrowed from banks.
 Instead, they are borrowed from private companies.

 What makes payday loans so attractive to someone struggling to make ends meet is that they’re very easy to get.
 However, they can become a debt trap, since they are exempt from the 60% interest rate limitation.
 Therefore, the annual interest rate on a payday loan is close to 400% or higher if you miss payments.

 We can help you determine the best option for you to help you out of the payday loan debt trap.